SugamB-LIS/table-visualizer/README.md

   - Fetching initial and drilled data.
   - Visualizing the table and SQL query.
   - Handling column clicks and popup interactions.
-- **`script-local-api.js`**: JavaScript logic for local json data.
-  - Used for local debugging when api is not available

 ## How to Use